ngscheurich/twine-starter/README.md

     $ yarn start

-You should now have a web server listening—and serving your game—at http://localhost:8080.
+You should now have a web server serving your game at http://localhost:8080.
 Cool.

 ## Production